 Where does your story take place?
-Are you using real locations?
+Are you using real locations for your setting?
 If you're creating this new world, are you creating a history to go with these places?
 Are you mixing reality with your fiction?

 Instead, add in some places that fit.
 A college.
 A blacksmith.
 A castle.
 A spaceport.
 Whatever you need.
-I've even left some blank boxes on the template to add whatever is specific to your location.
 I suggest you find or take photos to help you visualize these locations as you write.
 I love pixabay for royalty free/attribution free pictures, but there are a ton of sites out there.
 And if you're only looking for inspiration - not to publish the pics - you can search for any image the Internet may have.

 Me?
 I use a mix of real and fictional locales.
 Most of the story takes place in SW Oklahoma.
 I use the real Greer County, but my city is pure fiction.
 I've renamed a lake to fit my story.
 I even took video at the base of the actual local dam recently.
 You can see here the results of a month of heavy rain as the water breaches the spillway.
 I sketched out a map of my county.
 And one of locations mentioned in my city.
 Mostly for consistency in subsequent books, but I'm also fairly visual.